Hansimov/DevFlowGPT/README.md

 ## Design

-GPT-DevFlow is a VSCode extension that integrates with Bing Chat.
+DevFlowGPT is a VSCode extension that integrates with Bing Chat.
 It uses VSCode Extension API to provide powerful features for streamlining your development workflow.

 ## Workflow

-1. Install the GPT-DevFlow extension from the VSCode Marketplace.
+1. Install the DevFlowGPT extension from the VSCode Marketplace.
 2. Access its features through the command palette or custom commands/snippets.
 3. Define and use prompt templates to quickly insert prompts into Bing Chat.
 4. Save chat histories to local files in markdown or json format.